 Mice don’t like the scent of garlic, peppermint oil, and cayenne pepper.
 Consider making a brew by adding one of these oils to your favorite homemade cleaner.

 Spray liberally around the entry points to your home – or simply soak cotton balls in the essential oil of your choosing and place them in various cracks and crevices around your home.
 It should do the trick!

 You can also sprinkle dry herbs and spices in places where mice are known to congregate.
 Cayenne pepper, peppermint and cinnamon are s that are particularly effective.

 Grow Repellent Plants

-There are some plants that mice really hate the smell of – mint is one example.
+There are some plants that mice despise the smell of – mint is one example.
 Mint can also deter other pests, like ants, flies, and fleas, so consider planting some around the foundation of your home.